probcomp/Venturecxx/doc/impossibility.md

 As of this writing, the actual implementation is somewhere between the "bug" and "no-structure" stances.
-One reason for this is that implementing the "no-structure" stance by cathing exceptions at the outer level basically doesn't work, because
+One reason for this is that implementing the "no-structure" stance by catching exceptions at the outer level basically doesn't work, because

 - one has to be very careful not to catch exceptions that indicate actual bugs.

-- the trace will typically be in an unrecoverable state after an exception, if it permitted to propagate through regen.
+- the trace will typically be in an unrecoverable state after an exception, if it is permitted to propagate through regen.

 The former problem can be mostly solved by carefully segregating exception hierarchies, except for the issue of provenance of Python